Integration: APIs, data flows, stability

 How do I budget integration work?

-The calculator reflects typical API/integration dimensions; workshops clarify scope, test data, and operations – pillar and cluster texts provide shared vocabulary.
+The calculator reflects typical API/integration dimensions; workshops clarify scope, test data, and operations – service and topic articles provide shared vocabulary.

 Which references fit integration projects?

-Web-app and integration-heavy references show how we connect systems – alongside the technical explanations in the hub.
+Web-app and integration-heavy references show how we connect systems – alongside the technical explanations in this overview.